kennovation1/reanimate/README.md

 # Raw notes for now

 ## Key files
+* Operating the panel
-* auxcontrol.py - Main application to operate Auxiliary Control panel
+  * auxcontrol.py - Main application to operate Auxiliary Control panel.
+Usage: python auxcontrol.py
+    * panel_config.py - Describes the specifics of the Auxiliary Control Panel and the actions used by auxcontrol.py
     * digit_in.py - Used by auxcontrol.py.
 Run by itself tests all switch inputs
     * analog_in.py - Used by auxcontrol.py.
 Run by itself tests all analog inputs (pots and switches using ADC)

-Old test files:
+    * pacdrive.py - Driver layer for PacDrives to control lamps.
+Contains higher level functions to manage the state and mappings for the panel.
+Ideally these higher level functions should be factored out to their own module, but I've run out of time on this project and this is good enough for a weekend hack for now.
+If I ever use PacDrives in another project, then I should refactor appropriately (which will require changes to auxcontrol.py, testaux.py, displaymidi.py).

+* Playing the Close Encounters of the Third Kind dialog
+  * displaymidi.py - Reads MIDI events from aseqdump and drives lamps on panel in response.
+See header for usage.
+    * Usage: aseqdump -p 14:0 | python -u displaymidi.py (in a separate window)
+  * playdialog.py - Starts playing dialog.mid audio and MIDI stream and tries to keep sync between the two.
+    * Usage: python playdialog.py (after displaymidi.py has been started)

-* testaux.py, pacdrive.py - Drives lamps
+* testaux.py - Debug utiity to manipulate lamps on the panel.
+Usage: python testaux.py

+* Other files
+  * colors.py - utility ASCII color codes
+  * printAllUSBInfo.py - utility to print info about all connected USB devices
+  * spitest.py - Originally used to debug the SPI interface and the ADC.
+Replaced by analog_in.py
-* readsw.py  - Reads all switches wired to RPi GPIO
+  * readsw.py - Originally used to debug reading the RPi GPIO and reading switch states.
+Replaced by digitial_in.py
-* spitest.py - Reads ADC for R1-R4, A3, A4, S1, S2, S3

 # Git notes:
 ```